mjykxz17/tp/docs/UserGuide.md

 Shows a list of all persons in PropertyPal in alphabetical order.

-For persons with duplicate fields, they will be sorted alphabetically or lexicographically based on phone number, address and email respectively.
+For persons with duplicate fields, they will be sorted alphabetically or lexicographically based on phone number, address and email.

 Format: `list`